Spicord/Spicord/README.md

 `git clone https://github.com/OopsieWoopsie/Spicord.git && cd Spicord`

-Then run
+Build the project

 `mvn clean verify`

-The final jar compatible with Bukkit/Bungee/Velocity will be located at `all/target/Spicord_VERSION.jar`
+The universal jar will be located at `all/target/Spicord_VERSION.jar`